ruteee/repo-eval/README.md

-Predição do número de stars de um repositório no github, utilizando regressão com KNN, a partir das estatisticas: commits, branches, watchers, forks, watchers, issues open e issues_closed.
+Predicting the number of stars in a github repository using KNN regression from statistics: commits, branches, watchers, forks, watchers, issues open e issues_closed.

-Grupo: Rute Abreu,
+Team: Rute Abreu,
        Yuri Thomas